SAP/ui5-uiveri5/docs/develop.md

 ```

 * Increment version in package.json.
-Increment patch number if this release contains only bugfixes, increment minor version number if contains features.
+Increment patch number if this release contains only bugfixes or increment minor version number if it contains features.

 * Commit version increment change
 ```